Treadmills and ellipticals…both highly effective pieces of cardio equipment.

 - Strong 200-watt motor.

-- Detachable resistance bands for stability or arm training.
+- Detachable resistance bands for stability or arm and chest training.

 - Three preset programs.